Prasanth1467/sync-map/README.md

 The simulation follows a route through **Nashik–Deolali** (sample).
 The app loads dummy route data from `public/dummy-route.json` at runtime when present, and gracefully falls back to `src/data/dummy-route.json` (bundled) if the public file is missing.

-Quick start: to replace the route without rebuilding, add a file at `public/dummy-route.json` with your coordinates (see Assignment Checklist below).
+Quick start: to replace the route without rebuilding, add a file at `public/dummy-route.json` with your coordinates.

 ## 🛠️ Technology Stack